 Our research explored the key target groups, testing out their needs at a series of focus groups for parents and carers of under-fives.
 These groups – including families on low incomes, with young children and limited family support networks – were identified as key to embracing and spreading messages around self-care and appropriate use of services.

-The next step for the app is to link it with the Directory of Services, so that it can auto-update with any changes to services – while a recent rollout in North Cumbria has already seen over 500 new downloads.
+The next step for the app is to link it with the Directory of Services, so that it can auto-update with any changes to services.

 Not a member?
 Register here